-The ASU Higher Education Program offers a Master of Arts (M.A.) in Higher Education, with a concentration in (College) Teaching.
+The App State Higher Education Program offers a Master of Arts (M.A.) in Higher Education, with a concentration in (College) Teaching.
 The purpose of the Teaching concentration is to prepare individuals for teaching positions in community colleges and universities.

 This concentration provides a unique Master's degree curriculum, one that cultivates expertise both in the particular discipline and in the skills needed to design powerful learning environments for today's diverse college students.
 In addition to the courses in professional education, students will take 18 graduate hours in a discipline (e.g., psychology, history, English).

 Most graduates in the (College) Teaching concentration move into faculty positions at community colleges or become lecturers/instructors at 4-year institutions.
 Accreditation requirements mandate a master's degree and at least 18 hours in a discipline to teach in higher education.
 The Teaching concentration offered by ASU embeds these 18 hours within a broader curriculum that orients future instructors to the context of higher education, the theories and research related to adult teaching and learning, and practical approaches/techniques for creating learning environments and activities in both face-to-face and distance education formats.

 What does college teaching, as a profession, look like?
 Visit the Occupational Outlook Handbook's site on Postsecondary Teaching.

 Why teach at a community college?
 This article provides a nice overview of the reasons educators pursue community college teaching and the process for doing so.
 It targets foreign language teachers but has insights applicable to anyone interested in affecting lives through community college teaching.